human-pangenomics/HPP_Year1_Data_Freeze_v1.0/README.md

 * HG02257
 * HG02486

-Each sample has 96 fastq.gz files available -- from 96 single cells (nuclei).
+Each sample has 192 fastq.gz files available -- from paired-end sequencing of 96 single cells (nuclei).